Department of Catholic Schools Staff

 Superintendent of catholic schools

-Anthony Cook is deeply devoted to the ministry of Catholic education.
+Anthony Cook is the Superintendent of Catholic Schools for the Diocese of Rochester.
 An alumnus of Aquinas Institute, he has served Catholic schools in the Diocese of Rochester since 2004.
 Prior to being named Superintendent, Dr. Cook was the Principal at Seton Catholic School, located in Brighton, NY.
 As the spiritual and instructional leader of Seton, he managed several capital improvement projects, including a state-of-the-art science classroom.

 From 2008-2011, Dr. Cook served as Dean of Students at Aquinas Institute’s Junior High School.
 In this role, Dr. Cook focused on student, parent, and faculty relations with regards to student management.
 Aside from his role as Dean, from 2004-2011 Dr. Cook taught various Social Studies classes in Grades 7-12.
 In the summer of 2011, Anthony taught as an Adjunct Professor in the Mary Ann Remick Leadership Program at the University of Notre Dame, preparing future Catholic school leaders.

 Dr. Cook holds a Doctorate in Educational Administration from the University of Rochester's Warner School, a Master of Arts in Educational Administration from the University of Notre Dame, a Master of Science in Education from the State University of New York College at Geneseo, and a Bachelor of Arts in Political Science from SUNY Geneseo.
 Superintendent Cook is certified in New York State as a School District Leader, School Building Leader, and Teacher.